starlingcyber/infra/README.md

 ## Adding packages

-To add packages to the flake which are present in nixpkgs, add them to  `external.nix`.
+To add packages to the flake which are present in nixpkgs, add them to  `reexport.nix`.
 To add local packages to the flake (i.e. packages which cannot be found in nixpkgs, or need to be configured specially), add nix files to `packages` (see [the packages README](./packages/README.md) for more details).